 It is the goal of the Center for Career & Experiential Education (CCEE) to make sure that you and your son/daughter are well informed, prepared, and supported before, during, and after their time abroad.
 We will make this opportunity academically and personally fulfilling, so that your son/daughter can experience the unparalleled opportunities that come with living and learning in a foreign country.

-We are very much aware that your concerns about study abroad may vary from your student’s.
+We are very much aware that your concerns about study abroad may vary from your son/daughter’s.
 Rest assured that we will communicate all the needed information to you if you desire and are happy to have an open dialogue about your concerns as well as your excitement!

 FAQs for Parents

 Please note that the Mount Saint Mary College Center for Career & Experiential Education (CCEE) cannot discuss information from a student's records unless we have received a completed FERPA form from the student.